apache/mesos/docs/configuration.md

     --credential=VALUE
   </td>
   <td>
-Either a path to a text with a single line containing <code>principal</code> and <code>secret</code> separated by whitespace.
-Or a path containing the JSON-formatted information used for one credential.
-This credential is used to identify the slave to the master.
+Path to a JSON-formatted file containing the credential to use to authenticate with the master.
 Path could be of the form <code>file:///path/to/file</code> or <code>/path/to/file</code>.
 Example:
 <pre><code>{